karenc/db-migrator/README.rst

 For example, with two migrations in the migrations directory,

 ``migrations/20151217170514_add_id_to_users.py``::
+    from dbmigrator import super_user

     def up(cursor):
         # TODO migration code
+        pass

+        # if a super user database connection is needed
+        with super_user() as super_cursor:
             pass

     def down(cursor):
         # TODO rollback code